tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

     return $settings;
   }

-If you add any custom storage settings here for your field then you will need to add them to the schema definition in ``config/schema/mymodule.schema.yml``.
+If you add any custom storage settings here for your field, then you will need to add them to the schema definition in ``config/schema/mymodule.schema.yml``.
 For example, if you added a ``prop_table`` setting as shown here:

 .. code-block:: php